-China’s Xi makes 1st Moscow visit as Putin wages Ukraine war
+China’s Xi visits Moscow to bolster Putin amid Ukraine war

 China last month called for a cease-fire and peace talks between Kyiv and Moscow.
 Ukrainian President Volodymyr Zelenskyy cautiously welcomed Beijing’s involvement, but the overture fizzled.

-The Kremlin has welcomed China’s peace plan and said it would be discussed in talks between Putin and Xi that will begin over dinner.
+The Kremlin has welcomed China’s peace plan and said Putin and Xi would discuss it.

 Washington strongly rejected Beijing’s call for a cease-fire as the effective ratification of the Kremlin’s battlefield gains.